tonypdmtr/data/README.md

 # data
-An assortment of SQLite3 databases in dumped form
+An assortment (to be) of SQLite3 databases in dumped form.

+Re-create database by running the command:

+sql < database.sql

+where SQL is your active SQLite3 path and DATABASE.SQL is whatever file your downloaded.